 Adjusting to a New Schedule

-Driver training educates employees on how to properly combat drowsy driving and adjust to operating a vehicle after the daylight savings time change.
-Consider offering proactive training, including topics such as fatigue and wellness awareness, fatigue management, night driving and more.
-Whether your team is made up of commercial drivers or simply employees driving to meet with clients, run errands or grab coffee for the office – it’s your company’s responsibility to ensure drivers are making the right decisions while they’re on the clock.
+Whether your team is made up of commercial drivers or employees driving to meet with clients, run errands or grab coffee for the office, it’s your company’s responsibility to ensure drivers are making the right decisions while they’re on the clock.

 Start with the Fundamentals of Defensive Driving